Stability for a class of three-tori with small negative scalar curvature: Introduction

 Another approach has been to assume some geometric condition which eliminates the existence of one, or perhaps two, of the wild geometries.
 This approach has seen some success using the Intrinsic Flat distance on integral currents, which contain Riemannian manifolds as a subset.
-See for example the work of Allen, Kazaras, and the first named author in \cite{Allen-Bryden-Kazaras_Llarull-Stab-dim-3} and the work of Hirsch and Zhang in \cite{Hirsch-Zhang-Llarull-stab}.
-The specific hypotheses assumed in these results control bubbles, and eliminate drawstrings, but allow splines to exist.
-Concerning the stability of tori, there is the work of Allen-Vazquez Hernandez-Parise-Payne-Wang \cite{Allen-HernandezVazquez-Parise-Payne-Wang}.
+See for example the work of Allen, Kazaras, and the first named author in \cite{Allen-Bryden-Kazaras_Llarull-Stab-dim-3} the specific hypotheses assumed in this work control bubbles, and eliminate drawstrings, but allow splines to exist.
+Using spinor techniques Hirsch and Zhang establish the stability of Llarull's theorem in great generality while only needing to control drawstrings, see \cite{Hirsch-Zhang-Llarull-stab}.
+Concerning the stability of tori, there is the work of Allen-Vazquez Hernandez-Parise-Payne-Wang \cite{Allen-HernandezVazquez-Parise-Payne-Wang} which establishes a stability result for warped product metrics.
+Additionally, stability was established for metrics conformal to elements in a controlled family of flat metrics on the torus \cite{Allen}.

 In a different direction, Lee-Naber-Neumayer \cite{Lee-Naber-Neumayer-dp_and_scalar} give conditions under which splines and bubbles are eliminated, but drawstrings are allowed to persist.
 They are then able to establish a scalar curvature stability result using the $d_{p}$ distance, also defined in \cite{Lee-Naber-Neumayer-dp_and_scalar}.
 In \cite{mazurowski2024stability} Mazurowski and Yao use the $d_{p}$ distance to study the stability of the Yamabe invariant on $\Sp^3$.